-In line with our Policy on Learning Development, all teachers are expected to teach the pupils in front of them, and make reasonable adjustments for those for whom English is not their first language.
+In line with our SEND Policy, all teachers are expected to teach the pupils in front of them, and make reasonable adjustments for those for whom English is not their first language.

-There is an indicator on the School Management Information System so that all teachers know the mother-tongue of all pupils and who is receiving EAL lessons.
+There is an indicator on the School Management Information System so that all teachers know the heritage language(s) of all pupils and who is receiving EAL lessons.
 This is updated by the Head of EAL as appropriate so that the information remains current.

-EAL pupils will generally under-perform on baseline tests, so in a subject which uses setting, they should be placed in the highest reasonable set.
+EAL pupils will generally under-perform on baseline tests, so in a subject which uses setting they should be placed in the highest reasonable set.